Starting a New or Second Job

 Do I have to keep working while in the U.S.?
 If I quit my job, how long do I have to find a new job?

 You are expected to work from your visa start date to your visa end date.
 If you quit your job or are fired from your job, you have 3 weeks in which to find a new job.
-If you decide not to find a new job, or if you are not able to find a new job within 3 weeks, the U.S. Government requires ERDT to cancel (not terminate) your program.
+If you decide not to find a new job, or if you are not able to find a new job within 3 weeks, the U.S. Government requires ERDT to cancel your program.
+Cancellation is not the same as termination.
 Read Program Termination and Cancellation for more information.